llwatkin/final-project/js/lore/json/README.md

 >- **political_compass**: Assigns country a random cell in the grid defined in `political_compass.json`.
 >- **government**: Uses `political_compass` cell to write out the government type.
 Values are stored in `government.json`.
 >- **resource**: Stores a list of randomly-selected resources.
 These are the country's exports, and they affect the country's `economy_strength`.
->- **culture**: Stores a list of randomy-selected cultural touchstones.
+>- **culture**: Stores a list of randomly-selected cultural touchstones.
 Doesn't do much right now.
 >- **allies**: Stores a list of IDs to country's allies.
 Allies are chosen based on compatible ideologies (governments nearby on political compass) and randomly-selected resource agreements.
 >- **enemies**: Stores a list of IDs to country's enemies.
 Enemies are chosen based on incompatible ideologies (governments far away on political compass) and randomly-selected resource disagreements.
 >- **economy_strength**: Tallies country's resources' values.